SquinFester/SquinFester/README.md

-## Hi there 👋, Bartosz Przymencki 👨🏼‍🚀
+## Hi there 👋, I'm Bartosz Przymencki 👨🏼‍🚀
 ### React Developer

 My name is Bartosz, I live in Wrocław.
 I am a self-taught programmer.
 I write my amazing applications using React.
 I really enjoy learning new things and improving my skills, such as coding and English.
 I'm not afraid of new challenge.
 I do my best to be better every day.